demassimo/rust-control-panel/FILES.md

 ## Documentation (`docs/`)
 - `module-architecture-guide.md` – Guidelines describing how backend and frontend modules should be organised, when to create shared helpers, and where new features belong so the repository stays consistent.【F:docs/module-architecture-guide.md†L1-L120】
 - `module-usage-report.md` – Inventory linking each major source file to its responsibilities, helping maintainers spot unused assets or stale modules quickly.【F:docs/module-usage-report.md†L1-L120】
+- `api-error-codes.md` – Reference of the error codes returned by the Discord workflow APIs so the UI can surface actionable troubleshooting hints.
 - `live-map-icon-gallery.md` – Reference gallery that showcases the available live-map icons and explains when each should be used for in-game events.【F:docs/live-map-icon-gallery.md†L1-L120】
 - `team-auth-oauth.md` – Step-by-step instructions for configuring Discord and Steam OAuth so the `/request.html` team-auth flow can complete successfully, including environment variables and troubleshooting guidance.【F:docs/team-auth-oauth.md†L1-L68】
 - `tutorials.md` – Tutorial section with end-to-end setup guidance, OAuth configuration steps, server connection tips, and walkthroughs for common moderation flows like banning players.【F:docs/tutorials.md†L1-L74】